Collaborative Academic Testing Service

 When will I be notified of my child’s test date?

 Upon receipt of the registration form, the applicant is assigned a test date, time, and tester.
-Emails notifying parents of this information are usually sent out within three business days but not before September 1st.
+Emails notifying parents of this information are usually sent out within three business days.

 What if the assigned date does not work for our child?